 Session 7 - Cultivate, Connect and Capitalize Leveraging Diversity & Inclusion to Drive Business Results

 Facilitator: Ellen Krider, Vice President-Financial Advisor and Co-Chair of the GLADE ERG at RBC Wealth Management

 Description: This session provides information and ideas that help you harness the power of your ERGs, engage senior leaders and expand your company’s reach into diverse client markets.
 Best practices will be shared with a focus on the LGBT niche market.

 Session 8 - Generational ERGs are Leading to Create Impact with 4 Generations in the Workplace

 Marie Pettinos, Siemens One Program Director, Maine Line Health System and Chair of the Siemens Healthcare USA Diversity Council at Siemens Healthcare

-Irene Del Corral, Senior Specialist in Diversity Strategies and responsible for the alignment of 17 ERGs to the business initiatives at American Airlines
+Irene del Corral, Senior Specialist in Diversity Strategies and responsible for the alignment of 19 EBRGs to the business initiatives at American Airlines

-Description: American Airlines with their NOW ERG and Siemens with their SAGE ERG will demonstrate how their uniquely focused ERGs are creating innovations which are sustaining performance, enhancing contributions and increasing employee engagement.
+Description: Siemens with their SAGE ERGs and American Airlines with their NOW EBRGs will demonstrate how their uniquely focused ERGs are creating innovations which are sustaining performance, enhancing contributions and increasing employee engagement.